 2008 Harvard-Stanford Forum for International Junior Faculty Harvard: award for selected paper, covering travel expenses to Stanford University.

-2007 Israel-Canada, Faculty Research Program, Government of Canada: grant covering the expenses of a research in the university of Toronto, Canada, on Israeli balancing and Canadian proportionality.
+2007 Israel-Canada, Faculty Research Program, Government of Canada: grant covering the expenses of a research in the university of Toronto, Canada, on Israeli Balancing and Canadian Proportionality.

 2002 Hebrew University Faculty of Law: Doctorate Fellows Grant, in support of the completion of a doctorate dissertation.